Vyral/base-template/_posts/2023-04-28-tulsa-looks-good-on-you-connects-with-m-e-n-d-tulsa.md

 ---
 {% include youtube.html %}

-Jennie sits down with M.E.N.D.'s Chapter President, Cat Markham to hear about the impact this organization is making on the Tulsa community.
+Tulsa Looks Good on Tulsa’s nonprofit, M.E.N.D.

-M.E.N.D. is a national nonprofit with a Tulsa chapter, supported fully by the kindness of volunteers.
-M.E.N.D. provides support to families experiencing the loss of a baby due to pregnancy or early infant loss.
+Jennie connected with M.E.N.D.'s Chapter President, Cat Markham to hear about the impact this organization is making on the Tulsa community.

-M.E.N.D.
-Tulsa hosts a support group on the third Tuesday of each month at 5401 S Harvard AveTulsa OK 74135.
+M.E.N.D. *(Mommies Enduring Neonatal Death)* is a Christian based nonprofit with a mission to provide hope and healing through your journey after the loss of your baby.

-Together M.E.N.D. is breaking down the barriers associated with the isolation and sadness of pregnancy and infant loss and strives to turn all the children’s lives into legacies.
+M.E.N.D. is a place for families to connect, share their unique story of loss, and learn to live life without your precious baby.
+Tulsa’s chapter provides monthly meetings the 3rd Tuesday of each month at, 5401 S Harvard Ave in Tulsa.

-Interested in learning more about this amazing organization?
-Visit,&nbsp;[M.E.N.D Tulsa.](https://www.facebook.com/profile.php?id=100081125786283)
+For more information on M.E.N.D or to connect with the Tulsa Chapter visit, [https://www.mend.org/chapter-tulsa-monthly](https://www.mend.org/chapter-tulsa-monthly)